RP2.10-02 Fostering dialogue in the future fuels space

-The accuracy and efficacy of relevant communication strategies (government, commercial and civil society) is of key concern, as any social licence to operate may be influenced by a wide range of ‘truths’, perceived environmental risks and trade-offs.
-Understanding the critical dynamic between information, communication, community and social acceptance of future fuels represents a significant contribution to new knowledge and to the wider goals of the Future Fuels CRC.
+The efficacy and accuracy of relevant communication strategies is a key aspect of this research project, as any social licence to operate may be influenced by a wide range of ‘truths’, perceived environmental risks and trade-offs.
+Understanding the critical dynamic between information, communication, and community and social acceptance of future fuels is an important research focus and matter.

 |Login||Full project details are available to participants of the CRC, please login or contact us to create your account.|

 |Commencement / End Date||January 2021 to December 2024|